 In your line of work, how do you keep yourself focused?

-These days I have to read very purposefully.
+These days I have to read purposefully.
 I’m usually looking for quotes, discussion questions, nuggets to mine from pages.
 Reading is still enjoyable, but it’s also typically for work, so I have to stay focused and can’t fall down a black hole.

 What’s your biggest piece of advice for anyone who wants to get into editorial?